^

 Prognosis of diffuse pneumosclerosis

-The prognosis of diffuse pneumosclerosis directly depends on the progression of changes in the lungs and the rate of development of respiratory and heart failure.
+The prognosis of diffuse pneumosclerosis directly depends on the progression of changes in the lungs and the rate of development of respiratory and cardiac failure.
 After all, the disease can take various forms and from this treatment, and the further outcome of the situation is in question.

 You are reporting a typo in the following text: